MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 <!-- The new syntax provides more control over the promoted actions on a page, because they are defined in one section of the page. <!-- more content here -->

+> [!NOTE]
-The legacy syntax for defining promoted actions is still supported in releases going forward, but it's recommended to implement the new syntax.
+> The [legacy syntax](devenv-promoted-actions.md#promoting-actions-by-category-legacy-syntax) for defining promoted actions is still supported in releases going forward, but it's recommended to implement the new syntax.

 To define promoted actions, you specify an `area(Promoted)` in the `actions` section of a page or a page extension.
 Inside the `area(Promoted)` section, you can specify one or more `actionref` sections.
 An `actionref` is an object type that references an action on the page, and by adding it in the promoted area section it's promoted in the UI.
 You can either create groups in the `area(Promoted)` for the `actionref` references, or you can add `actionref` sections directly.
 An `actionref` inherits the properties of the referenced action.